Aurora-source/zero-latency/README.md

 └── model_fp16.pt
 ```

-#### 8. (Optional) Download trainval metadata for full dataset evaluation
+#### 8. (Optional, but needed to run evaluate-trainval.py and train-linux-32GB-VRAM.py) Download trainval metadata for full dataset evaluation

-Download the trainval metadata from the same [Google Drive folder](https://drive.google.com/drive/folders/16s7dJhrjQLzVtm-OpdlNWsWP6TRgp2OP?usp=sharing) and extract it into `nuscenes/` at the repo root:
+Download the trainval dataset and metadata using the links provided in the `nuscenes/links.txt`, simply copy one link and paste it in browser to start download ( you can download any of the parts out of 10 but metadata is mandetory ) and extract it into `nuscenes/` at the repo root:

 ```
 nuscenes/